jayminwest/project-mosaic-template/tutorial/7_EMAIL_INTEGRATION.md

    - Password: Your Resend SMTP password
    - Sender Name: Your product name
    - Sender Email: The email you configured in the setup script

+4. Save your changes and test the SMTP connection using the "Test" button

 ### 4. Customize Supabase Email Templates